0xCB-dev/docs.keeb.supply/content/0xcb-helios/infos/index.md

     - Supplied A stock to KeebSupply
     - Supplied A stock to Keycapsss
     - Supplied A stock to RNDKBD
-  - Round 5 [Added Purple and White Helios options]
+  - Round 5 [Added purple and white Helios options]
     - Supplied A stock to KeebSupply
     - Supplied A stock to Keycapsss
     - Supplied A stock to RingerKeys
+  - Round 6 [More black units]
+    - Supplied A stock to KeebSupply
+    - Supplied A stock to Keycapsss
+    - Supplied A stock to RingerKeys
+    - Supplied A stock to RNDKBD
+  - Round 7 [Way more black units]
+    - Supplied A stock to KeebSupply
+    - Supplied A stock to Keycapsss
+  - Round 8 [More purple and white units]
+    - Supplied A stock to KeebSupply
 ---